vitreusx/pas-cg/docs/source/user/output.md

 - `model.pdb` file, containing `MODEL` entries for all the snapshots.
 This is done chiefly in order to be able to quickly investigate the evolution of the system in a tool such as [PyMOL](https://pymol.org/2/).
+- `scalars.csv` file, containing a table with selected scalar values from all the snapshots.

 ## Per-snapshot report